Quantum Optical Simulator for Unruh-DeWitt Detector Dynamics: Introduction

-Figure~\ref{Fig1} illustrates the conceptual architecture of the simulator~\cite{Lee2018,Yoon2021}.
+Figure~\ref{Fig1} illustrates the architecture of the quantum-optical platform~\cite{Lee2018,Yoon2021}.
 Two SPFC sources are pumped by optical frequency combs at 530~nm, and their idler channels are seeded with coherent fields \( \alpha_1 \) and \( \alpha_2 \) at 1542~nm, with tunable relative phase \( \Delta\phi_{\text{sd}} \).
-The resulting signal photons at 807~nm exhibit quantum correlations controlled by this phase difference, enabling phase-resolved probing of detector–detector entanglement.
+In addition to the seeding phase, the system involves independent phase degrees of freedom associated with the pump and signal paths, denoted by \( \Delta\phi_p \) and \( \Delta\phi_s \), respectively.
+Here, \( \Delta\phi_p \) represents the relative phase between the pump fields driving the two nonlinear interactions, while \( \Delta\phi_s \) accounts for the phase accumulated along the signal paths, including contributions from propagation and the combining beam splitter.
+These phase contributions combine to define an effective interferometric phase \( \Phi = \Delta\phi_p - (\Delta\phi_{\text{sd}} + \Delta\phi_s), \) which governs the interference between distinct excitation pathways.

-\textit{Depending on the detection configuration, the setup can access complementary observables.} Removing the combining beam splitter (BS) yields the mean signal photon number \( N_{\rm sig}(t) \); coincidence detection at the BS outputs provides the second-order correlation function \( g^{(2)}(0;t) \); and, importantly, monitoring a single output after the BS enables measurement of the single-photon detection rate \( R(\Delta\phi_{\rm sd}) \), which reveals the first-order (single-photon) coherence of the signal field as a function of the seeding phase difference \( \Delta\phi_{\rm sd} \)~\cite{Lee2018,Yoon2021}.
-This first-order coherence corresponds to interference between excitation amplitudes of the two effective detectors, thereby revealing the phase-sensitive, vacuum-mediated correlations central to the UDW analogy.
+The resulting signal photons at 807~nm exhibit controllable quantum correlations governed by these phase differences.
+In particular, observable interference effects arise from coherent superposition of excitation pathways and depend on an effective phase combination determined by the interplay of pump, seeding, and signal phases.
+This enables phase-resolved probing of detector--environment interactions in an engineered photonic setting \cite{Breuer2002,Rivas2014}.

-Compared to analog gravity experiments using BECs~\cite{Hu2019,Viermann2022}, our ENBS-based platform offers several distinct advantages.
-In the first BEC implementation, Hu \textit{et al.} demonstrated matter-wave radiation with thermal Unruh-like statistics through time-dependent trapping and parametric modulation.
-More recently, Viermann \textit{et al.} engineered an artificial horizon in a BEC and directly observed spatial entanglement between quasiparticles—constituting an experimental realization of detector–field entanglement predicted by the UDW model.
-While these matter-wave platforms reveal rich many-body analogs of relativistic field theory, they rely on complex collective dynamics and specialized trapping geometries.
+\textit{Different detection configurations access complementary observables.} Removing the combining beam splitter (BS) yields the mean signal photon number \( N_{\rm sig}(t) \); coincidence detection at the BS outputs provides the second-order correlation function \( g^{(2)}(0;t) \); and monitoring a single output after the BS measures the phase-dependent single-photon detection rate \( R(\Delta\phi_{\rm sd}) \), which reflects first-order coherence of the signal field~\cite{Lee2018,Yoon2021}.
+This coherence arises from interference between multiple excitation pathways and encodes the degree of distinguishability of the underlying quantum states.